-The restaurant, with a typical pub menu, is expected to be open until 9 PM for our après O’ dining pleasure.
+The restaurant, with a typical pub food menu, will be open until 9 PM for our après O’ dining pleasure.

 Please see the Winter Wednesdays series page for more on the goals and philosophy of these events.